bipinKrishnan/ml-recipe-book/translation.md

 #### Preparing the dataloader

-Since this is a sequence to sequence task, we will be using ```DataCollatorForSeq2Seq``` as our collator, which requires both the tokenizer and the model, so we will load our pretrained model:
+Since this is a sequence to sequence task, we will be using ```DataCollatorForSeq2Seq``` as our collator, which requires both the tokenizer and the model used, so we will load our pretrained model:

 ```python
 from transformers import AutoModelForSeq2SeqLM